-A reorganisation plan in insolvency proceedings is approved at the creditors general meeting and the necessary quorum for approval is of two-thirds of the votes, provided that at least half of the votes issued are not subordinated and that one-third of the total amount of credits with voting rights are represented at the meeting.
-In a PER, a plan can be approved by this same majority or by a favourable vote of the creditors representing more than half of the total amount of credits, provided that at least half of the votes issued are not subordinated.
+A reorganisation plan in insolvency proceedings is approved at the creditors' general meeting and the necessary quorum for approval is of two-thirds of the votes, provided that at least half of the votes issued are not subordinated and that one-third of the total amount of credits with voting rights are represented at the meeting.

+The plan (PER) and the payment agreement (PEAP) can be approved by this same majority or by a favourable vote of the creditors representing more than half of the total amount of credits, provided that at least half of the votes issued are not subordinated.